vyomasystems-lab/challenges-greeshnad/level2_design/README.md

               i=i+1
               errors.append(hex(instruction_final))#stores all exception errors i.e model value is not equal to DUT value
 ```
-The assert statement is used for comparing the DUT'S output to the expected model value.
+The assert statement is used for comparing the DUT's output to the expected model value.
 All the errors are stored without stopping simulation using try and except block

 ## Test Scenario